mstorath/CircleMedianFilter/README.md

 ### Selected user applications
 - S. Quan et al. Derivation of the Orientation Parameters in Built-Up Areas: With Application to Model-Based Decomposition.
 IEEE Transactions on Geoscience and Remote Sensing, 2018
 - H. Salmane et al. A method for the automated detection of solar radio bursts in dynamic spectra.
 J. Space Weather Space Clim.
 2018
+- S. Quan et al., Derivation of the Orientation Parameters in Built-Up Areas: With Application to Model-Based Decomposition.
+IEEE Transactions on Geoscience and Remote Sensing.
+2018
 - B. Guo, J. Wen, Y. Han.
 Deep Material Recognition in Light-Fields via Disentanglement of Spatial and Angular Information.
 ECCV 2020